Time of Use Information Sheets for the Ausgrid distribution area

 - In April, May, September and October, there are no peak periods at all.
 The peak period is replaced by an extended shoulder period.

 - There are no changes to the weekend times for households or business customers on LoadSmart rates.

 - All weekends will now be entirely off-peak for business customers on PowerSmart rates.

 We wanted to thank you for signing up to Secure Saver by lowering your rates (both the daily supply charge and usage rates).
 These lower rates were automatically applied to your account from 2 July 2018 and will continue until the end of your benefit term.

+Our rates have changed.
 The impact of these changes depends on how your household uses energy.

 - If your household uses most of its energy during the day and evening, there will be virtually no change to your bill or you’re likely to see a small decrease